junmengli/meta-matter/docs/guides/nxp_mpu_matter_binaries.md

 ###  Run example applications with onnetwork commissioning method

-To test onnetwork, two devices need to connecte to the same Wi-Fi AP or connect to the same local area network.
+To test onnetwork, two devices must connecte to the same Wi-Fi AP or connect to the same local area network.
 Taking the case of connecting to the same Wi-Fi AP as an example, the network topology diagram is shown below.

 <img src="../images/onnetwork.png" width = "500"/>

 Figure i.MX Network Topology Diagram for Onnetwork Commissioning

-First, you must connect the i.MX device that is playing as controller device to a Wi-Fi AP using the following commands.
+First, you must connect the i.MX device acting as the controller device to a Wi-Fi AP using the following commands.

     wpa_passphrase ${SSID} ${PASSWORD} > wifiap.conf